anjackson/anjackson.github.io/content/blog/2024-12-06-building-low-maintenance-community-websites.md

 ## Evolving Options

 Relying on reasonably mature data standards has other advantages.
-We could experiment with multiple different editing tool that work in a similar ways (like [Sveltia](https://github.com/sveltia/sveltia-cms), [Tina](https://tina.io/) or [Siteleaf](https://www.siteleaf.com/)), or edit the content directly either on GitHub or just using Git along with whatever local editing tools we like ([Front Matter](https://frontmatter.codes/) seems popular!).
+We could experiment with multiple different editing tools at the same time, as long as theyh work in similar ways (like [Sveltia](https://github.com/sveltia/sveltia-cms) or [Tina](https://tina.io/))[](https://www.siteleaf.com/).
+Or edit the content directly on GitHub.
+Or just using Git along with whatever local editing tools we like ([Front Matter](https://frontmatter.codes/) seems popular!).

 Or switch from GitHub to [one of the other back ends that DecapCMS supports](https://decapcms.org/docs/backends-overview/).
-You could run run Jekyll elsewhere, or host the static pages as a part of your own site, or on your AWS account.
-You could switch to a different static site generator, like Hugo or MystMD.
+Or you could run run Jekyll elsewhere.
+Or host the static pages as a part of your own site.
+Or on your AWS account.
+You could even switch to a different static site generator, like Hugo or MystMD.
 It's likely that most of your content will be understood, but if you need to, you can use tools like [yq](https://kislyuk.github.io/yq/) to make any necessary changes to the metadata in your files.

 In other words, the initial complexity of having three separate components (rather than a monolithic product) pays off over the long term.
-Instead of having to move your content from monolith to monolith every few years, the content stays in a form that only needs to evolve slowly, while the tools evolve around it.
-It usually also makes it easier to maintain the same set of URLs over time which is, as we all know, [cool](https://www.w3.org/Provider/Style/URI).
+Instead of having to move your content from monolith to monolith every few years, the content stays in a form that only needs to evolve slowly, while the tools evolve and change more rapildly around it.
+It also makes it easier to maintain the same set of URLs over time which is, as we all know, [cool](https://www.w3.org/Provider/Style/URI).

 ## Limitations